Jamilasullivan/Case-Study/README.md

 * ["Gene Set Enrichment Analysis with ClusterProfiler"](https://learn.gencore.bio.nyu.edu/rna-seq-analysis/gene-set-enrichment-analysis/)

 ## Alternative Splicing Analysis

+Alternative splicing analysis was carried out using the nf-core/rnasplice pipeline (Ashmore et al. 2024).

+The branch *alternative_splicing* contains the netflow config file used to run the pipeline and an annotated version to give a better idea of what the file is doing.

 ## R Packages and Version Control
 Analysis in R was completed using `R Studio 4.4.1`.